-The unemployment rate has soared above 30% and could even be higher given the economic recession.
-To add to this youth unemployment sits at an overwhelming 60%.
+The unemployment rate has soared to close to 35% and could even be higher given the sluggish economic growth.
 This has triggered a socio-economic crisis and is likely to increase poverty, unemployment and inequality.
-In response, government has put in place measures through its social grant system to assist unemployed people during the COVID-19 crisis.
-These measures are however temporary and concerted effort is required in finding a sustainable solution to the growing unemployment rate.
-SETAs also have a role to play in supporting government's efforts through skills development to support employment (including self-employment), entrepreneurship, cooperatives, the informal sector and small businesses, key to supporting sustainable livelihoods in communities and the broader social economy.
+In response, government has put in place measures through its social grant system to assist unemployed people.
+These measures are however temporary and consented effort is required in finding a sustainable solution to the growing unemployment rate.
+SETAs also have a role to play in supporting government's efforts through skills development to support employment (including self-employment), entrepreneurship, cooperatives, the informal sector and small business as key to supporting sustainable livelihoods in communities and the broader social economy.